mesosphere-backup/dcos-ui-common/stylelint-config-dcos/README.md

     .bar {
       background-color: currentColor;
-      // Multiple property values must be separated by newlines.
+      // Multiple values in a property must be separated by newlines.
       box-shadow:
         1px 0 0 0 @body-background-color,
         0 5px 20px fade(@body-background-color, 10%);